broadinstitute/SpliceAI-lookup/README.md

 The `transcripts_hg37`/`transcripts_hg38` tables used for SAI-10k transcript-structure enrichment are *not* created automatically; without them SAI-10k falls back to the bundled annotations.
 To populate them, see the `update_transcript_tables` command in [build_and_deploy.py](https://github.com/broadinstitute/SpliceAI-lookup/blob/master/google_cloud_run_services/build_and_deploy.py).

-If you would like to run your own API instance on Google Cloud instead of locally, see the [build_and_deploy.py](https://github.com/broadinstitute/SpliceAI-lookup/blob/master/google_cloud_run_services/build_and_deploy.py#L224-L238) script which we use to deploy and update the SpliceAI-lookup API on [Google Cloud Run](https://cloud.google.com/run?hl=en).
+If you would like to run your own API instance on Google Cloud instead of locally, see the `main()` argument parser in the [build_and_deploy.py](https://github.com/broadinstitute/SpliceAI-lookup/blob/master/google_cloud_run_services/build_and_deploy.py) script, which lists the deploy options, and which we use to deploy and update the SpliceAI-lookup API on [Google Cloud Run](https://cloud.google.com/run?hl=en).
 Submit a GitHub issue if you have any questions.

 ---
 #### For Developers